130GeV gamma-ray line through axion conversion: Axion-photon conversion and its application to the 130 GeV

-Here we introduce conditions in order to explain the observed 130 GeV $\gamma$-ray lines by using the axion-photon conversion.
-The conversion probability $P_{a \gamma}$ is expressed by an oscillating function of $E_\gamma$ [see Eq.~(\ref{Eq:P_agamma})].
-In Fig.~\ref{Fig:osci} we plot $P_{a \gamma}$ as a function of $E_\gamma$ for some parameter sets of ($m_a$, $g_{a \gamma}$, $B$).
-We find that an observed bump shape of $\gamma$-rays can be produced by the oscillation behavior even if the energy of axions is not tuned to be exactly 130GeV once we choose appropriate sets of the model parameters.
-Therefore, there are two options to fit the observational data, \begin{itemize} \item Monochromatic axions with the energy of $\sim$ 130GeV have to be produced.
-The effective coupling $g_{a \gamma}$ can be as large as the experimental upper limit by CAST ($\lesssim 10^{-10} {\rm GeV}^{-1}$).
-The axion mass should be smaller than $\tilde m_a$ for each parameter sets (see Fig.~\ref{Fig:conv}). \item The energy spectrum of the axion is not monochromatic.
-There needs to be a fine tuning in the sets of parameters ($E_{\gamma}$, $m_a$, $B$ ) with a cutoff energy ($\lesssim$ 200 GeV) so that a bump shape is produced (see Fig. 3). \end{itemize}
+Here we show scenarios explaining the 130 GeV $\gamma$-ray lines through the use of the axion-photon conversion.
+The conversion probability is an oscillating function of $E_\gamma$ [see Eq.~(\ref{Eq:P_agamma})].
+In Fig.~\ref{Fig:osci} we plot the conversion probability as a function of $E_\gamma$ for some parameter sets of ($m_a$, $g_{a \gamma}$, $B$).
+We find that observed bump shapes of $\gamma$ rays are produced by the oscillation behavior for some appropriate parameter sets even if the energy of the axions is not tuned to 130 GeV.
+Therefore we have at least two types of scenarios to fit the observational data: \begin{itemize} \item Monochromatic axions with the energy of $\sim$ 130 GeV need to be produced.
+Expected parameters are a large effective coupling, $g_{a \gamma} \gtrsim 10^{-12} \text{GeV}^{-1}$, and small axion mass $m_a \lesssim 10^{-7}\text{eV}$ (see Fig.~\ref{Fig:conv}). \item It is not necessary for the axions to be monochromatic.
+There needs to be a fine-tuning in the sets of parameters ($m_a$, $g_{a \gamma}$, $B$) with a cutoff energy ($\lesssim$ 200 GeV) so that a bump shape is produced (see Fig.~\ref{Fig:osci}). \end{itemize}

-In this work we consider the first option.
-An attractive candidate of the source for the monochromatic axion emission would be a decaying or annihilating WIMP DM. €Thus searching origins of the 130GeV $\gamma$-rays can be a bridge to the new physics which predicts the DM.
-The second option will be discussed in a separate paper.
+In this work we focus on the first scenario.
+An attractive candidate of the source for the monochromatic axion is a decaying or an annihilating dark matter.
+Thus the search for origins of the 130 GeV $\gamma$ rays can be a bridge to the new physics that predicts dark matter.
+The second scenario will be discussed in a separate paper.